rabol/filament-logviewer/README.md

 ```
 ## Usage

-Add the `Saade\FilamentLaravelLog\FilamentLaravelLogPlugin` to your panel config.
+Add the `Rabol\FilamentLogviewer\FilamentLogviewerPlugin` to your panel config.

 ```php
 use Rabol\FilamentLogviewer\FilamentLogviewerPlugin;